Freaky/rtss/README.md

 zsh: exit 64    rtss sh -c
 ```

-The core of `rtss`; copying one IO to another with timestamps, and pretty-printing
+The core of `rtss` — copying one IO to another with timestamps, and pretty-printing
-`Durations`, is exposed as a library for use in other programs.
+`Durations` — is exposed as a library for use in other programs.

 ## Installation